jgori-ouistiti/CoopIHC/docs/guide/observation_engine.rst

 ---------------------------------
 The Observation Engine class is the Base class from which all Observation Engines are derived.
 It provides nothing but a type attribute and an observe method.
 This method is redefined in the observation engines derived from this base class.

-*interaction-agents* currently provide three observation engines:
+*CoopIHC* currently provide three observation engines:

 1. ``RuleObservationEngine`` [link], which produces perfect observations on the substates targeted by the 'rule'.
 2. ``NoisyRuleObservationEngine`` [link], which produces perfect and/or noisy observations on the substates targeted by a 'rule' and some 'noiserules'